-This innovative restaurant serving micro-season cuisine with French influences was opened in November 2023 by chef Coco Montes, who trained at Le Cordon Bleu in Paris and he is a disciple of the renowned Alain Passard (from the French L'Arpège restaurant which boasts three Michelin stars).
+This innovative restaurant serving micro-season cuisine with French influences was opened in November 2023 by chef Coco Montes, who trained at Le Cordon Bleu in Paris and he is a disciple of the renowned Alain Passard (awarded the Prix au Chef de l’Avenir 2025 award by the International Academy of Gastronomy) (from the French L'Arpège restaurant which boasts three Michelin stars).
 Pabú has revolutionised the Madrid food scene, combining the technique of French cuisine and focusing on regional produce from the region.
-Awarded a Michelin star in the 2025 Guide
+It has a Michelin star and a Repsol Sun.

 The restaurant menu focuses on the vegetable world, but also includes fish and meat of extraordinary quality.
-9 different dishes are prepared each day, which can be which can be tasted as a sampling menu or as an á la carte selection, which does not have to be served to the whole party.
+Each day, eight different dishes are prepared, which can be savoured in its three tasting menus: Pate (long), Pate a Medias (short) and Bubú, or as an á la carte selection and it is not necessary to be served to the whole table.
 The ingredients are absolutely fresh and are received daily.

 The wine list, which is changed daily, offers an extensive selection of over two hundred wine references and around 40 references from the prestigious AOC Champagne, providing a wide range of options for the most discerning palates.

-Pabú has been included in the MICHELIN Guide in 2024 as a recommended restaurant and it has been voted the Best New Restaurant 2024, awarded by the magazine specialising in gastronomy, Tapas, part of the Forbes Group.
-It has also been named Restaurant of the Year 2024 in the Community of Madrid by the Buena Mesa Brotherhood.
+In 2024, Pabú was named Best New Restaurant 2024, an award granted by the leading magazine specialised in gastronomy, Tapas, by the Forbes Group.
+It was also named Restaurant of the Year in the Community of Madrid by the Buena Mesa Brotherhood.